Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 For hunting applications, the silent operation of electric carts provides a significant advantage.
 You can navigate to hunting stands without alerting wildlife to your presence.
 Gas carts, while quieter than vehicles, still produce enough noise to disturb game in some situations.

-Climate Considerations for Kansas and Missouri
+Climate Considerations for Kansas and Arkansas

 Gas carts handle cold weather better from a performance standpoint.
 The engine might take longer to warm up on freezing mornings, but once running, performance remains consistent regardless of temperature.
 For buyers planning year-round use, including winter, gas carts provide more reliable cold-weather performance.